 They say (whoever “they” really are) if your small space is organized, and things are easy to find and easy to use, you will be more productive.
 When you’re getting ready to pack your RV, the last thing you want to do is buy stuff you don’t need, or not have something you might need.
 Cooking in your RV is definitely different.
 You might have a very large kitchen like I do, but in the end, it’s still not like a sticks and bricks home.
 Your storage is smaller, and you won’t have room for every single thing you think you need.
 So you have to pick and choose what is most important.
 I don’t know if I would consider Justin and I true definition of minimalist, but we are definitely the type of people who don’t have more than we need in the kitchen.
 When I first started this journey I had a few large items I took with me.
 After 9 months on the road, I had not used them, so our daughter was the receiver when we visited for Thanksgiving.
 Each family will have different needs.
 I’m here to share my list of things we use and love in our kitchen.

 Whoever invented collapsible things is an angel in my book!
 Almost everything I have is collapsible, and I can honestly say the stuff I have bought, has been used quite a lot, and is in perfect condition.
-I thought when I bought it that because it was collapsible, it wouldn’t hold up well.
-I was wrong!!
-Not one thing I bought has shown wear at all.
+Even 4 years later.

 Wanted to share a quick video of a make over we did on our theater seats cup holder.

 I hope my list of things helps you!
 When I was preparing for full-time RV life, I was very lost.
 I had piles and piles of things and just not sure where to start or what to keep.
-In the 18 months living on the road, I have learned a lot.
+In the 4 years, we’ve now lived on the road, I have learned a lot.
 I hope my advice helps you.

 Collapsible salad spinner – I thought I would have to give up my salad spinner!
 I didn’t!